-Your business is going well.
-That’s great, obviously, but it’s starting to become rather a lot to juggle by yourself.
+Your new business is going well.
+That’s great, obviously, but there’s going to be a point when it becomes a lot to juggle by yourself.
 You’ve got a number of tasks you need to prioritize and it’s just impossible to manage absolutely everything by yourself.
 If you’re posting articles on your website, creating videos, or offering resources like eBooks or infographics – at the same time, trying to get that all that content seen and read – you may find yourself in need of some assistance.
 You’re going to need someone to oversee the content, the writers, when to post what, as well as sharing it all on social media.
 What you need is a content marketing manager!
-They will also keep your writers on track, and ensure a consistent content flow.

 What Does a Content Marketing Manager Do?